Colonial Roads

 Starting from Gilbert’s Corner on the 50, head towards Middleburg.
 Just at the end of Aldie, turn right on to Snickersville Pike towards Bluemont.
 Follow it all the way through and then take the 7 north, just a bit, up to Snickers Gap and get off at the 601.
 Turn left on Blue Ridge Mountain Rd towards Markham.
 Catch the 50 back down towards Paris for a short stretch then take the 17 towards Delaplane (again, just a short stretch) until you hit the 688.
 Turn right onto Leeds Manor Rd.
 Follow the 688 all the way through to Lee Highway in Warrenton.
 Turn left to take Lee Highway all the way back in to Gainsville.
 Now, grab something to eat and call it a day!

 Interstate 81: Journey down Interstate 81 stopping in any number of quaint, historic towns along the way.
 Staunton, Harrisonburg, Lexington, and Natural Bridge, just to name a few.
 You just have to decide how far down you want to go.
-If you think Harrisonburg is far enough, take a drive into the George Washington National Forest and stop at Dan Ingalls Overlook just before the town of Hot Springs.
+If you think Harrisonburg isn’t far enough, take a drive into the George Washington National Forest and stop at Dan Ingalls Overlook just before the town of Hot Springs.
 Stop for some hiking or just take in the breathtaking views.
-When returning, scenic routes like the 11 to the 211 cut through Luray into Sperryville and give various vantage points of color for miles and never ending farms.
+When returning, scenic routes like the 11 to the 211 cut through Luray into Sperryville and give various vantage points of color for miles accompanied by never ending farms.

 Late to the party?
 There is a patch of aspens a couple of miles in from the Front Royal entrance on Skyline Drive.
 They tend be the last ones out, providing a spectacle of dancing gold flakes swirling though the air as they sprinkle down.
 (List of species in Shenandoah)

 For those of you who really like to geek out on data and trends, you can get your fill from what the Department of Forestry.
 They have put together a mind blowing array of everything you could ever want to know about this wondrous season on their site.
-Between this article, their data, and the Shenandoah web cam, you’ve got this!
+Between this article, their data, and the Shenandoah web cams below, you’ve got this!

 *As with any activity or event, confirm all details with the organization before attending and check for up to date public health and safety information.